Safety » Operator nomination and registration

 To submit an operator nomination see the Making a submission to NOPSEMA page.

-Where there is a new or incoming operator taking over the operatorship of a facility from an exisiting operator, the pipeline licensee or facility owner or titleholder (as applicable), must nominate the replacement operator to NOPSEMA.
+Where there is a new or incoming operator taking over the operatorship of a facility from an existing operator, the pipeline licensee or facility owner or titleholder (as applicable), must nominate the replacement operator to NOPSEMA.
 See nominating an operator for more information.

 NOPSEMA will consider the nomination of a replacement operator in the same manner as an initial nomination.